average-alien/temp-project-3/README.md

 # Project 3

-Getting Old!!! no problem Memory is An app that allows users to keep a journal of any important events or memories.
+Getting Old!!! no problem Memory is an app that allows users to keep a journal of any important events or memories.
 Users will be able to post their memories with images of the events as well as some notes with their thoughts.

 ## API
 Cloudinary to allow users to upload photos to associate with each memory.